vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

 1. Monitor load in containers and if received more than 50 requests per second in a container, scale the affected application by 1 instance automatically.
 2. Create alerts for VM and notify user by your choice via email:
     - if percentage CPU is greater than 80% by defining critical severity
     - if data disk IOPS consumed percentage is greater than 90% with verbose severity
     - if network in total is greater than 800 GB with information severity
-3. Monitor load in VM and if received more than 150mb of RAM allocated to the process (in which app resides), restart the VM to free the allocated memory and notify owner via email.
+3. Monitor load in VM and if received more than 150mb of RAM allocated to the process (in which app resides), restart the
+   VM to free the allocated memory and notify owner via email.
 If you don't have email setup, simulate by creating Azure Function (with consumption plan) and echoing the result.

 ### App monitoring

-1. Provide basic information about the application itself - how is it working, live feed when running the test, user connections, funnels, browser information in one place for application from VM and from container.
-Provide an unified dashboard in Azure to have an overview of the application performance.
-2. Find the errors in the application by defining **ONE** report for the application by providing:
+1. Find the errors in the application by defining **ONE** table with data for the application by providing:
     - timeline option to be able to provide range in query
     - to see exceptions by the name, request duration, method, error message, instance where it happened, called url by providing time range
     - showcase the data in Excell
-3. Notify application users (IAM role owner) when you see that pages are slow to respond.
-Defition of slow is responding more than 3s.
+2. Notify application users (IAM role owner) when you see that pages are slow to respond.
+Defition of slow is responding more than 3s and we want for product manager to be aware. if you don't have email options, simulate by creating Azure Function (consumption plan).

 ## Test the functionality and success criteria

 1. Describe the coach how to enable monitoring on all of the solutions (pros and cons) - infrastructure and application